 Colin Powell, military leader and first Black US secretary of state, dies after complications from Covid-19 - CNNPolitics

-Category: News & PoliticsVia: john-russell • one month ago • 33 comments
+Category: News & PoliticsVia: john-russell • 2 months ago • 33 comments

 By: Devan Cole (CNN)